Projectile point

-In North American archaeological terminology, a projectile point is an object that was hafted to a weapon that was capable of being thrown or projected, such as a javelin, dart, or arrow.
+In archaeological terminology, a projectile point is an object that was hafted to a weapon that was capable of being thrown or projected, such as a javelin, dart, or arrow.
 They are thus different from weapons presumed to have been kept in the hand, such as knives, spears, axes, hammers, and maces.

-Stone tools, including projectile points, can survive for long periods, were often lost or discarded, and are relatively plentiful, especially at archaeological sites.
+Stone tools, including projectile points, were often lost or discarded and are relatively plentiful, especially at archaeological sites.
 They provide useful clues to the human past, including prehistoric trade.
 A distinctive form of point, identified though lithic analysis of the way it was made, is often a key diagnostic factor in identifying an archaeological industry or culture.
 Scientific techniques exist to track the specific kinds of rock or minerals that were used to make stone tools in various regions back to their original sources.

 As well as stone, projectile points were also made of worked wood, bone, antler, horn, or ivory; all of these are less common in the Americas.
 In regions where metallurgy emerged, projectile points were eventually made from copper, bronze, or iron, though the change was by no means immediate.
 In North America, some late prehistoric points were fashioned from copper that was mined in the Lake Superior region and elsewhere.